Former German nobility in the Nazi Party: German Empire and Kingdom of Prussia

-As listed, Prince August was given Nazi Party membership number 24, at number 12 was SS-Obergruppenführer Philipp Bouhler.
-He was a SS-Reichsleiter, (the same SS rank as Himmler and Goebbels), he was second only to the rank of the Führer in the Nazi Party.
-Philipp Bouhler, worked alongside Philipp, Landgrave of Hesse who was a close friend of Göring.
-Bouhler was head of Nazi Action T4 euthanasia program for children and the handicapped; (70,000 murders).
-Deputy Führer to Hitler, also ranked SS-Obergruppenführer, and also SS-Reichsleiter, Rudolf Hesse was number 16.
-Hesse and Hitler, like Göring, held a shared belief in the stab-in-the-back myth, that Germany's loss in WWI was caused by a conspiracy of Jews and Bolsheviks rather than a military defeat.
+Prince August Wilhelm of Prussia was the fourth son of Emperor Wilhelm II by his first wife, Augusta Victoria.
+He joined the Nazi Party on 1 April 1930 and was honored by being granted the low Nazi Party membership number 24.
+In April 1932, he was elected as a Nazi deputy to the Landtag of Prussia.
+At the 5 March 1933 election, he was elected as a deputy to the national Reichstag from electoral constituency 4, Potsdam I. In July, he was made a member of the Prussian State Council by Göring, now the minister-president of Prussia.
+As perhaps the most prominent member of the Hohenzollerns in the Nazi Party, the former prince hoped that Hitler would one day elevate him or his son Alexander Ferdinand to the vacant throne.
+A member of the Nazi paramilitary organization, the Sturmabteilung (SA), August Wilhelm was promoted to SA-Obergruppenführer, the second highest SA rank, in June 1939.

-After the death of Prince August's father, Kaiser Wilhelm II in 1942, more so after making derogatory remarks about Joseph Goebbels, Prince August was denounced in 1942, side-lined and also banned from making public speeches.
-In 1945, with former Crown Princess Cecilie, August Wilhelm fled the approaching Red Army to Kronberg to take refuge with his aunt Princess Margaret of Prussia.
+After the 1941 death of Prince August Wilhelm's father, the former Kaiser, and more so after making derogatory remarks about Reichsminister Joseph Goebbels, Prince August William was denounced in 1942, sidelined, and banned from making public speeches.
+In February 1945, with former Crown Princess Cecilie, August Wilhelm fled the approaching Red Army to take refuge with his aunt Princess Margaret of Prussia in Kronberg.
+Arrested and imprisoned after the end of the war, he faced a denazification trial in 1948.
+He was sentenced to thirty months at hard labour but was released on the basis of time served.
+He died on 25 March 1949.

 Prince Alexander Ferdinand was the only son of Prince August Wilhelm and his wife Princess Alexandra Victoria.
-In 1939, Prince Alexander was a first lieutenant in the Air Force Signal Corps.
-Like his father, Prince August hope that Hitler "would one day hoist him, or his son, up to the vacant throne of the Kaiser".
-Prince Alexander and his fathers support for the Nazis, caused disagreements among the Hohenzollerns, with Wilhelm II urging them both to leave the Nazi party.
-In 1933, Prince Alexander quit the SA and became a private in the German regular army.
-In 1934, Berlin leaked out that the prince quit the SA because Hitler had chosen 21-year-old Alexander Ferdinand to succeed him as "head man in Germany when he [Hitler] no longer can carry the torch".
-The report said Joseph Goebbels was expected to oppose the prince's nomination.
-Unlike many princes untrusted and removed from their commands by Hitler, Prince Alexander was the only Hohenzollern allowed to remain at his post.
+Like his father, he hoped that Hitler would one day elevate him, or his son, to the vacant throne of the Kaiser.
+Their support for the Nazis caused disagreements among the Hohenzollerns, with Wilhelm II urging them both to leave the Nazi Party.
+In 1933, Prince Alexander Ferdinand quit the SA and became a private in the German Army.
+In 1934, Berlin reported that the prince quit the SA because Hitler had chosen the 21-year-old to succeed him as "head man in Germany when he [Hitler] no longer can carry the torch".
+The report also said that Göring, harboring his own ambitions for the succession, was expected to oppose the prince's nomination.
+In 1939, Prince Alexander Ferdinand was an Oberleutnant in the Luftwaffe signal corps.
+Unlike many princes distrusted and removed from their commands by Hitler, he was the only Hohenzollern allowed to remain in his post.